-Management Statement Action Mgt Team Time Frame Performance Measures 3.5A Fuel Loading Bushland fuel loads are managed on the urban interface at acceptable levels with the Rural Fire Service (RFS).
+Management Statement Action Mgt Time Performance Measures 3.5A Fuel Loading Ea Ea Ea ralle Bushland fuel loads are managed on the urban interface at acceptable levels with the Rural Fire Service (RFS).
 Bushfire management activities are in line with the approved District Fire Risk Management Plan.
 Fuel loadings will be monitored in bushland areas Hazard reduction programs will be undertaken in bushland reserves as required and in conjunction with bush regeneration where appropriate.
 REFs or Environmental Impact Assessment Code will be prepared for all hazard reduction activities.
-RFS MBB &RFS 0 Bushland fuel loads are managed to reduce bushfire risk.
+RFS MBB &RFS 0 • Bushland fuel loads are managed to reduce bushfire risk.
 3.5B Asset Protection Zones Asset protection zones in new land releases, subdivisions and developments are provided on the private property in areas adjoining bushland reserves.
 For new developments adjoining bushland reserves, asset protection zones and perimeter roads and trails will be provided on private property.
-In developed areas Inner Protection Zones will generally occur on the private property MBB 0 Developments provide asset protection and fire fighting access within the private property 3.5C Fire Trails Fire Trails within natural areas are mainta maintained and upgraded to best Council's code for Fire management standards.
-Fire trails are maintained according to Council's code for Fire Trails and RFS standards.
+In developed areas Inner Protection Zones will generally occur on the private property MBB 0 Developments provide asset protection and fire fighting access within the private property 3.5C Fire Trails Fire Trails within natural areas are Fire trails are maintain maintained and upgraded to best council's code for Fire management standards. • Fire trails are maintained according to Council's code for Fire Trails and RFS standards.
 RFS 0 Fire trails are maintained using best environmental practice to a high standard.

-3.6 WALKING TRACKS AND RECREATION Management Statement Action

-N

-Mgt Team Time Frame Performance Measures

-3.6A Formal Bushwalking Tracks

-Formalised bushland tracks are e Formalis provided in natural areas for and maint passive recreation such as accordance bushwalking and bushland needs. • REF's al or major through bu • Develop and track u • Cumulati recreationa monitored.
-Formalised bushland tracks are constructed and maintained to recognised standards in accordance with recognised community needs.
+Fire Trail maintenance activities are undertaken in an environmentally sensitive way to ensure minimal impact on natural areas. ities • REF's are undertaken for any fire trail an construction and upgrade works. y to • Best environmental practice and mitigation tural measures are undertaken within works to reduce erosion and sediment and vegetation damage.
+RFS MBB 0 Fire trails are maintained using best environmental practice to a high standard.
+3.6 WALKING TRACKS AND RECREATION) RECREATION Management Statement Action Mgt Team Time Frame Performance Measures 3.6A Formal Bushwalking Tracks racks Formalised bushland tracks provided in natural areas passive recreation such bushwalking and bushleducation. acks are and maintained to recognised standards in accordance with recognised community bushland needs.
 REF's are undertaken for the construction or major upgrade of any walking tracks through bushland.
 Develop and implement a risk assessment and track upgrade program Cumulative environmental impacts of the recreational and educational use of tracks are monitored.
 The use of walking tracks for mountain and other bike riding is prohibited, unless specifically authorised and signposted.
-MBB L N O High quality, low impact bushland walking tracks are provided for passive recreation

-3.6B Informal Trails and Recreation

-The introduction and use of • Unner informal trails and bike tracks stabilise through natural areas is • The u other bil • Active to privat Unnecessary informal trails to be closed, stabilised and regenerated The use of informal trails for mountain and other bike riding is prohibited.
-Actively discourage public passage through to privately owned property.
-MBB Fragmentation and erosion is minimised in natural areas.
+MBB O High quality, low impact bushland walking tracks are provided for passive recreation 3.6B Informal Trails and Recreation sreation The introduction and use of informal trails and bike tracks through natural areas is discouraged.
+The introduction and use of a Unnecessary informal trails to be closed, informal trails and bike tracks stabilised and regenerated through natural areas is The use of informal trails for mountain and other bike riding is prohibited. • Actively discourage public passage through to privately owned property.
+MBB • Fragmentation and erosion is minimised in natural areas.